Skip to main content

 About the Team

-The Pennsylvania team is working to reduce disparities in sexually transmitted infection (STI) screening and diagnosis rates among 15-20-year-old individuals of color.
+The Pennsylvania team is working to reduce geospatial disparities in sexually transmitted infection (STI) screening and diagnosis rates among 15-20-year-old Medicaid managed care beneficiaries.
 The Pennsylvania team is comprised of:

 Identifying and Diagnosing the Problem

-The team conducted a root cause analysis by engaging several departments across the partnering organizations and engaging individuals through case managers at Highmark Wholecare, to learn key insights and barriers adolescents of color face when seeking sexual health care.
+The team conducted a root cause analysis by engaging several departments across the partnering organizations and engaging adolescent members through survey at community events and case managers at Highmark Wholecare, to learn key insights and barriers adolescents from socially disadvantaged neighborhoods face when seeking sexual health care.

 Designing and Implementing Change

-- Lastly, the team is creating a patient education component to amplify education on sexual health and STI testing.
-The team is using several different mediums for education outreach, including a newsletter through Highmark Wholecare, and have plans to use social media such as Twitter and Facebook in future outreach efforts.
+3. Patient education on sexual health and STI screening.
+The team is using several different mediums for education outreach, including a newsletter through Highmark Wholecare and social media.
+They have also developed a short educational video on STIs to post on the Highmark Wholecare website.

 Lessons Learned

-In order to obtain approval for the financial incentive, the team offset the program with other programs that would yield a higher financial return.
-Oftentimes, equity initiatives will not see a return on investment for many years, and when that ROI is realized it may not be realized by the health plan, but by other health plans or the broader community.
-Given this challenge, innovative strategies may be necessary to ensure the necessary leadership and financial buy-in is obtained.
+Oftentimes, equity initiatives will not see a return on investment for many years, and when that return on investment is realized it may not be received by the same health plan but, rather, other health plans, the state Medicaid agency, or the broader community.
+Given this challenge, innovative strategies may be necessary to maintain financial buy-in from organizational leadership.
+The team has learned that attaining equity is a long term process that requires collaboration from multiple stakeholders, with member involvement being a critical component of success.